PaperCutSoftware/web-services-api-dot-net-core/beta-test-version/README.md

 For more information on using the .NET Core command line tool and deployment options see https://docs.microsoft.com/en-us/dotnet/core/tutorials/cli-create-console-app

-## Running the sample code on .NET Foundation.
+## Running the sample code on .NET Framework.

-The same example code can be build and run on the lagacy .NET Foundation framework using the original Cook Computing XML RPC library (see https://www.nuget.org/packages/xmlrpcnet/).
+The same example code can be build and run on the lagacy .NET Framework framework using the original Cook Computing XML RPC library (see https://www.nuget.org/packages/xmlrpcnet/).
 Note however this library version is no longer maintained.